pkarsy/NonVolatile/README.md

 ### Caveats
-Although NvVar variables look and feel just like normal variables, perhaps too much, there are some things to keep in mind:
+Although NvVar variables look and feel just like normal variables, there are some things to keep in mind:
 - **You must declare them as global variables.** The eeprom location is determined at runtime.
 If they are local, they point to elevated EEPROM location every time. **There are no boundary checks in the code**.